 We will also provide technical assistance for communities who seek advice on how to apply these resources to their local planning and development activities.

-In the Summer and Fall of 2015, Metropolitan Council staff set out to learn more about historic and emerging trends in the site selection decisions of the region’s Core Industry Clusters through the distribution of an on-line survey to the Metro Area’s membership of the National Association of Industrial and Office Parks and the Society of Industrial and Office Realtors.
+In the Summer and Fall of 2015, our staff set out to learn more about historic and emerging trends in the site selection decisions of the region’s Core Industry Clusters through the distribution of an on-line survey to the Metro Area’s membership of the National Association of Industrial and Office Parks and the Society of Industrial and Office Realtors.
 In addition to the on-line survey, Council staff conducted a series of one-on-one interviews with professionals involved in different strata of the site selection process for our region’s core industry clusters.

 Two documents summarizing responses received via this process are linked below, and can provide communities with an important perspective that may be of use when considering policies related to local land use and economic development.
 Interested communities are also invited to reference the survey that was distributed, also linked below, as a potential template or starting point for similar efforts at a local level.